Recommendation to a Student

 validate data and claims, regardless

-of their sources, including the so-called authoritative sources, is perhaps
+of the originator, including the so-called authoritative sources, is a precious asset for anyone working in the profession.

-teams with complementary competencies and field experience.
 The U.S. Air War

 College portal titled